Ergodic Achievable Rate Analysis and Optimization of RIS-assisted Millimeter-Wave MIMO Communication Systems: System Model and Problem Formulation

 \subsection{Problem Formulation}

-We aim to maximize the ergodic capacity by jointly optimizing the transmit covariance matrix at the BS and the reflection coefficients at the RIS, subject to the maximum power budget \eqref{budgetP} at the BS.
+We aim to maximize the ergodic achievable rate by jointly optimizing the transmit covariance matrix at the BS and the response matrix at the RIS, subject to the maximum power budget \eqref{budgetP} at the BS and the constant amplitude reflection constraints at the RIS.
 Therefore, the problem can be formulated as

-The problem $\mathcal{P}_0$ is very challenging mainly due to two facts.
-To begin with, there is no explicit expression of the ergodic capacity, which prevents further optimization exploration.
-Secondly, the problem is highly non-convex due to the unit-modulus phase shifts constraints \eqref{const_ris}, and thus difficult to be optimally solved.
-In the following, we will first find the explicit expression to approximate the ergodic capacity, and then maximize the ergodic capacity by optimizing $\mathbf{Q}$ and $\mathbf{\Theta}$.
+The problem $\mathcal{P}_0$ is challenging mainly due to two facts.
+To begin with, there is no explicit expression of the ergodic achievable rate, which prevents further optimization exploration.
+Second, the problem is highly non-convex due to the unit-modulus phase shifts constraints \eqref{const_ris}.
+In the following, we will first derive a closed-form upper bound of the ergodic achievable rate in Section \ref{sec_analysis}, and then find the optimal $\mathbf{Q}$ and $\mathbf{\Theta}$ to maximize the ergodic achievable rate in Section \ref{sec_optimization}.